 - retail licence;

 - transportation licence.

-Save and except for private gas licences and any other circumstances as may be determined by the Commission, an entity may only hold one licence at any particular time.16 The tariff for utilisation of gas facilities will be determined by the Commission, but TPA System licensees will be able to negotiate gas prices with buyers on a willing-buyer willing-seller basis, albeit the government retains the right to regulate the price of gas to retail customers as necessary to protect consumer interest.
+Except for private gas licences and any other circumstances as may be determined by the Commission, an entity may only hold one licence at any particular time.16 The tariff for utilisation of gas facilities will be determined by the Commission, but TPA System licensees will be able to negotiate gas prices with buyers on a willing-buyer willing-seller basis, albeit the government retains the right to regulate the price of gas to retail customers as necessary to protect consumer interest.

 To obtain a licence under the GSA, the applicant must:

 - be a Malaysian-incorporated company or, if incorporated outside Malaysia, must be approved by the Commission;

 - meet the minimum paid-up capital stipulated by the Commission (this ranges from 1 million to 5 million ringgit and depends on the type of licence being applied for);

 - not already hold any other GSA licences, and the applicant's directors must not hold any directorships of other GSA licence holders or applicants;